JWST NIRSpec Spectroscopy of the Remarkable Bright Galaxy GHZ2/GLASS-z12 at Redshift 12.34: Conclusions

 The spectrum of GHZ2 shows strong N~IV, C~IV, He~II, O~III, C~III, O~II, and Ne~III emission lines.
 The prominent C~IV line puts GHZ2 in the category of strong C~IV emitters \citep[][]{Stark2015b,Izotov2024}.
 In fact, GHZ2 is the most distant, brightest, and most massive member of this recently discovered class of objects.
 Assessing the main source of ionizing photons from UV spectroscopy is known to be challenging, in particular for high-redshift objects likely dominated by young, low-metallicity stellar populations.
 In fact, our extended comparisons with theoretical models spanning a large range in metallicity and ionization parameter are somewhat inconclusive.
 We find that, similarly to other C~IV emitters and other very-high-redshift objects, the large EWs of UV lines found in GHZ2 seem to imply an AGN-like ionizing spectrum, while the UV line ratios are broadly compatible both with AGN emission and with star formation in a very low-metallicity environment.

-While it is not possible to draw a firm conclusion from the aforementioned tests, we consider the star-forming case slightly favoured in light of the lack of lines with ionization potential $> 60$~eV, such as Ne~IV and Ne~V, and the remarkable similarity between GHZ2 and the C~IV emitters \rxc\ and \AStark, which are considered to be most likely star-forming galaxies.
-The apparent narrow C~IV emission measured with X-SHOOTER (Appendix \ref{appendix:XSHOT}) also supports the star-formation case.
+While it is not possible to draw a firm conclusion from the aforementioned tests, we consider the star-forming case slightly favoured in light of the low [Ne~IV]/N~IV] ratio, and of the comparison with C~IV emitters which are considered to be most likely star-forming galaxies.
+In fact, the line ratios of GHZ2 are remarkably similar to those of \rxc, whose spectrum shows no AGN signatures \citep{Topping2024}, and of \AStark\ and \JIzotov\ that are well reproduced by highly ionizing stellar populations \citep{Stark2015b,Izotov2024}.

 Regardless of the nature of the dominant ionizing flux, we found that GHZ2 has a very low metallicity (below 10\% solar) and a high ionization parameter (log\,$U > -2$).
 The N/O abundance is found to be 4--5 times the solar value, while the C/O is subsolar, similar to a number of recently discovered high-redshift objects \citep{Topping2024,Isobe2023b}.
 Given its small effective radius ($R_e \approx 100$~pc), GHZ2 has a high $\Sigma_{\rm SFR}$ and a high stellar mass density similar to gravitationally bound stellar clusters; it is intriguing to speculate that GHZ2 is undergoing a phase of intense star formation in a dense configuration that may evolve into the nitrogen-enhanced stellar populations of globular clusters and other dense environments that are observed at low redshifts.